 If you need to gain weight, you must eat more calories than you burn.
 This is referred to as calorie surplus.
 As with weight loss, you want to slowly increase your calorie count by 10 to 20 percent for a slow, gradual weight gain.

-Example: If you need 2000 calories per day to maintain your current weight, you will need to increase them by 10 to 20 percent to gain weight.
+Example: If you need 2000 calories per day to maintain your current weight, you must increase them by 10 to 20 percent to gain weight.
 Your total caloric count should be between 2200 and 2400 calories per day.

-Eating too many calories and limiting your physical activity will cause weight gain; however, this can lead to excess fat accumulation and cause a number of health problems; therefore, it is essential to continue to exercise.
-To ensure you are gaining muscle rather than fat, you will want to incorporate strength training into your workout routine.
+Eating too many calories and limiting your physical activity will cause weight gain.
+However, this can accumulate excess fat and cause several health problems.
+Therefore, it is essential to continue exercising.
+You should incorporate strength training into your workout routine to ensure you gain muscle rather than fat.

 Activity levels and calorie counts

-There are many things that can affect the number of calories that you burn each day.
+Many things can affect the number of calories that you burn each day.
 One of the primary things is your activity levels.
 Many people think the only way to burn calories is through exercise.
-Although exercise does burn quite a few calories, normal tasks also burn calories.
+Although exercise burns several calories, everyday tasks also burn calories.
 The number of calories burnt also is determined by your weight.
 Here are a few examples of how weight can affect the number of calories burned.

 Walking